tim-nitk/demo-app/README.md

 I basically built it off of [Keystone JS](https://www.keystonejs.com/) using the `keystone-app` tool available in npm .
 Dockerfile has been documented [here](https://www.keystonejs.com/guides/deployment/#docker). of course I had to [`cookieSecret`](https://www.keystonejs.com/guides/production/#cookie-secret) cuz that's a MUST HAVE in production environemnt.

-Mongodb `adapterURI` should point to the mongodb://mongo:270127/my-sample-db which of course is the other container that we spin up.
+Mongodb `adapterURI` should now point to the mongodb://mongo:270127/my-sample-db

 ✌️